IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/00_igCurrencyEditor_igCurrencyEditor_Overview.md

     <script type="text/javascript" src="@Url.Content("~/Scripts/Samples/modules/i18n/regional/infragistics.ui.regional-en.js")"></script>
     ```

-3. For jQuery implementations create an INPUT, DIV or SPAN as the target element in HTML.
+3. For purely jQuery implementations, start off by creating an INPUT, DIV or SPAN as the target element in HTML.
 This step is optional for ASP.NET MVC implementations as the MVC wrapper creates the containing element for you.

     **In HTML:**